-Jump at the chance to travel to Beaufort, South Carolina if possible.
+Jump at the chance to travel to Beaufort, SC if possible.
 Whether it be a quick 24 hour visit like I had, a weekend getaway, or a weeklong (or more) vacation, Beaufort will keep visitors as busy as they want to be or blissfully un-busy if that’s preferable!
 Between the historical highlights, the coastal charms of the beaches, and the succulent seafood fresh from the boats, Southern hospitality and cultural charms await in SC’s second oldest city.

 It’s not a secret anymore that Beaufort, South Carolina is one of the best towns in the US.
 (I blame Southern Living for naming this beauty of a historic city its Best Southern Town in 2018 and 2019’s number #2 choice!)
 But truth be told, word was already out on the street about charming Beaufort.
 Find out why I beat a path to Beaufort and now I’m singing its praises.
 Hmm, I may want to rethink that-if I share TOO much, the cat will be out of the bag and EVERYONE will know!

 Blissful Beaufort, SC

 First and foremost, it’s my civic duty as a South Carolinian to first make sure that visitors pronounce Beaufort properly: it’s phonetically BEW-fert.
 Kinda like beautiful.
 After my stay, I could totally see the resemblance between Beaufort and its phonetic sister word, beautiful.
 More to the point, I must also share all the fabulous finds in Beaufort, from exciting excursions to radical restaurants and awesome accommodations.

 Beaufort, SC Things to Do

 I must say that carriage tours are some of the best modes of transportation, especially in a city chock filled with history.
 Then again, I’m a sucker for a great on-off tour bus in big cities too.
 But being able to couple learning and comfort is key for me when sightseeing.